Chalwk/JeriCraftDocs/docs/guides/Factions.md

     - No protections; players can build and PvP freely.
 - Safe zones are ideal for new players or trading.
 - War zones are high-risk areas for PvP and raiding.

 ---

-## 🏠 Faction Homes and Warps

-- **Faction Homes:**
-    - Enabled
-    - Must be set in claimed territory.
-    - Players can teleport to the faction home using `/f home`.
-- **Warps:**
-    - Maximum of `5` warps per faction.
-    - Warps can be set using `/f setwarp`.

-**What Players Need to Know:**

-- Set a faction home (`/f sethome`) to regroup quickly with allies.
-- Use warps to create strategic locations for your faction.

----